 Can I Substitute a Dutch Oven for a Crock Pot?

-I would absolutely use a Dutch oven in place of a crock pot if I needed to, and I would keep the oven set no higher than 225 degrees F. I would cook the meat until fork tender, which I generally find takes between 3-4 hours.
+I would use a Dutch oven instead of a crock pot if needed and keep the oven set no higher than 225 degrees F. I would cook the meat until fork tender, which I generally find takes between 3-4 hours.

 - 5 Kitchen Tools You Need for Making Great Sauces

 - Will the Real Dutch Oven Please Stand Up